Rod Stephen: Starting up Björn Again

-In 1988 at 29 years of age Rod was at something of a cross-roads with his music.
+In 1988 at 29 years of age Stephen was at a crossroads with his music.
 The Crows had disbanded only weeks before.
-Whilst enjoying his work at CRC he still wanted to be involved with something musical that would have an impact on the Australian music Industry.
-A great show with popular music combined with fun onstage antics and to be in demand to be offered a lucrative New Years Eve show.
-NYE had always been the show when you could double your fee (but NYE 1988 was less than three months away).
+Whilst enjoying his work at CRC, Stephen still wanted to be involved with something musical that would have an impact on the Australian music Industry.
+Stephen cited the niche ABBA filled as a contributing factor towards his decision to form his own band.

-The Beatles, Queen and ABBA and The Bay City Rollers were all initial considerations They all had many hits.
+The Beatles, Queen and ABBA and The Bay City Rollers were all initial considerations since they all had many hits.
 ABBA had more intrigue as they were Scandinavians singing in English and were once married (which gave scope for some onstage parody) ABBA's music could be ocked up a bit (which they did live themselves anyway).

-ABBA's costumes were already genious works of art - so costumes based on ABBA white kimonos would clearly have the most appeal (not so much Queen / Beatles) The last piece of this jigsaw puzzle was a name.
-Rod had no names for Beatles / Queen.
-He did have the name he used for skiing Björn Again.
-Along with 50 other names for an ABBA tribute band were written down including ABBA-solutely and ABBA-riginal and so on.
-By sunrise on the Saturday morning Rod had decided that Björn Again was the perfect name for his new rocked up satirical ABBA revival show.
+Rod Stephen believed costumes based on ABBA white kimonos would have the most appeal when compared to Queen and The Beatles.
+Rod had not come up with any names for a Beatles or Queen tribute band.
+Stephen ended up writing 50 names down, but ultimately settled on Björn Again, based on the skiing name he used.

 Throughout the rest of the first weekend Rod spoke to musical colleague Andrew Cocks who thought the idea of Björn Again was too far fetched - also family and other friends as well as former Crows bandmate Peter Ryan about this concept.
 Peter agreed it sounded good and was convinced that the other Crow Gavin would want to be a part of too which was when Rod started drafting an advertsiment for two new female singers.